Operational Stewardship & Data Governance

 You've seen the headlines.
 A neighboring district's student data was exposed.
 A university registrar got a ransomware notice on a Monday morning.
 A school board member asked why the audit flagged the print environment as an unreviewed endpoint, and nobody in the room had a great answer.

 The fear is legitimate.
-But a decade of OEM marketing, cybersecurity vendor blog posts, and IT trade publications have created a specific version of that fear: these focus on threats the industry has largely addressed, while leaving the current vulnerabilities largely undiscussed.
+But a decade of OEM marketing, cybersecurity vendor blog posts, and IT trade publications have created a specific version of that fear — one that focuses on threats the industry has largely addressed, while leaving the current vulnerabilities largely undiscussed.

 The distinction matters, because the fix for a hardware vulnerability is a vendor problem.
 The fix for a configuration gap is a conversation with someone who knows your environment, and then an afternoon of work.